Mathematics

 Another example of the pioneering application of numerical methods, especially in the field of finite elements, can be found in our product GETMe, the Geometric Element Transformation Method.

-Geometric element transformation method (GETMe)
+The GETMe - Geometric element transformation

 High quality meshes play a key role in many applications based on digital modeling and simulation.
 The finite element method is a prime example of such an approach, and it is well known that high-quality meshes can significantly improve the computational efficiency and solution accuracy of this method.
 As a result, much work has been invested in methods to improve mesh quality.
 These range from simple geometric approaches such as Laplace smoothing, which results in high computational efficiency but potentially low mesh quality, to global optimization-based methods that result in excellent mesh quality at the cost of increased computational and implementation complexity.